exercism/v3/languages/python/exercises/concept/black-jack/.docs/instructions.md

 ace
 ```

-## 2. Calculate number of Ace
+## 2. Calculate the number of Ace

 Create the `number_of_ace()` function with a parameter `hand`.

-1. `hand` : sum of cards in hand with an ace.
+1. `hand` : the sum of cards in hand with an ace.

 Ace is 1 or 11.
-You have to decide the value of ace without sum of hand exceeding 21.
+You have to decide the value of ace without the sum of hand exceeding 21.

 ```python
 >>> number_of_ace(19)